 Oklahoma House passes bill ending electric chair executions

+This Oct.
+9, 2014, file photo shows the gurney in the the execution chamber at the Oklahoma State Penitentiary in McAlester, Okla.
 The Oklahoma House has approved legislation Thursday, Feb.
-16, 2017, to eliminate th...
-OKLAHOMA CITY - The Oklahoma House approved legislation Thursday to eliminate the electric chair as a method of execution, although it's been more than 50 years since the state's last electrocution.
-The bill lists which execution methods are still allowed, including lethal injection, firing squad, nitrogen hypoxia - which causes death by using nitrogen gas to deplete oxygen in the blood - and any other method not prohibited by the U.S. Constitution.
+16, 2017, to eliminate the electric chair as a method of execution, although it's been more than 50 years since the state's last electrocution.

 Add your comments below